AppDaemon/appdaemon/docs/WIDGETDEV.rst

 There could be occasions when it is desirable to register for an event, and get the whole event data.
-This is possible by registering and passing "DOMEventData" and boolen `true`, so that dashboard is aware of the fact the entire event data is required.
+This is possible by registering and passing "DOMEventData" and boolean `true`, so that dashboard is aware of the fact the entire event data is required.
 Below is an example

 .. code:: javascript